Stevyccc/backtesting-engine/README.md

 # Alpha Factor Selection and Backtesting Framework

 ## Overview
-This is a project that I initially developed for a quantitative asset management internship.
+This is a project that I initially developed for a quantitative asset management internship in 2023.
 The project implements a custom backtesting framework designed for quantitative trading strategies, specifically focused on alpha factor testing and evaluation.
 The framework provides a streamlined approach to testing pre-calculated trading signals (vector-based backtesting) and generates comprehensive performance metrics.

 ## Current Features